kodecocodes/i9t/swift-2/swift-2.markdown

 ### String Validation Error

 Switch to the next page in the chapter's playground, **String Validation**.
-Now that you're familiar with defining custom `ErrorType`s, it's time to make use of robust error type for your potentia. validation errors.
+Now that you're familiar with defining custom `ErrorType`s, it's time to make use of robust error types for potential validation errors.

 Take a look at the `ErrorType` defined at the top of the playground's "String Validation" page, right below `import UIKit`.
 This `ErrorType` has a number of cases with varying associative values that help describe the error.

 After the spot where you define the cases, you'll see a computed variable `description`.
-This conforms to the `CustomStringConvertible` protocol and lets you display the error in a human-readable format that you can take action on.
+This provides conformance to the `CustomStringConvertible` protocol and lets you display the error in a human-readable format.

-Now that the error types defined, it's time to start throwing them around! :] You'll first start with a protocol that defines a rule.
+Now that the error type is defined, it's time to start throwing them around! :] You'll first start with a protocol that defines a rule.
 You are going to be using protocol oriented programming patterns to make this solution robust and extendable.

 Add the following protocol definition to the playground: